osparking/OsParking_src/README.md

 Additionally Needed Softwares for the Developers

-1. IDE used: netbeans 8.0.2 or later
+1. IDE used: netbeans 8.0.2 or later(for master branch),
+Eclipse 2019-09 R(for eclipse branch)

 2. IDE augmenting Maven : apache-maven-3.3.3 or later